 For a detailed curriculum vitae, please contact Curtis Kimball.

-Curtis has presented expert testimony in federal courts (U.S. Tax Court, U. S. District Court, and U.S. Bankruptcy Court) and various state courts and in alternate dispute resolution venues, including binding arbitration and mediation.
-Curtis acts as the firm's national director for wealth management matters (including estate, gift, charitable, fiduciary, marital planning, family and partner disputes, and tax issues).
-He has extensive experience with appearances in IRS appellate conferences.
+Curt has presented expert witness testimony in federal courts (U.S. Tax Court, U. S. District Court, and U.S. Bankruptcy Court) and various state courts, and in alternate dispute resolution venues, including mediation and binding arbitration.
+Mr. Kimball acts as the firm's national director for wealth management valuation matters (including estate, gift, charitable, fiduciary, and marital planning, and related dispute resolutions and tax issues for high net worth families and their business interests) and has extensive experience with appearances in IRS appellate conferences.

 Bachelor of Arts, economics, Duke University

 Curtis is an Accredited Senior Appraiser of the American Society of Appraisers (ASA) in business valuation.
 He served as a member of the ASA’s Business Valuation Committee (and as its treasurer), the ASA’s International Ethics Committee, and the International Board of Examiners of the ASA.
 He is currently a member of the ASA Business Valuation Standards Sub-Committee.
 He has served as president, secretary, and treasurer of the Atlanta Chapter of the ASA.
 He is the past chair of the Atlanta Chapter’s Business Valuation Committee.
 He has served as the treasurer of the Portland Chapter of the ASA.